 Since 1990, Chris has been admitted to practice in the courts of State of California, and in the U.S. District Courts for the Northern and Eastern Districts of California.

 At various points in his career, Chris has been employed as senior trial counsel for numerous insurance carriers defending individuals and businesses in a myriad of civil disputes.
-Prior to making the transition to full-time mediation, he was most recently employed as a Senior Trial Attorney for Nationwide Insurance Company’s Trial Division.

 Chris has also been in the trenches of private practice; both as a solo practitioner in a general civil practice, and as a partner in a private law firm primarily representing plaintiffs.
 In his consulting business, “2nd Chair”, Chris served “Of Counsel” to insurance company staff counsel offices and private firms preparing for, and taking cases to trial.
 These experiences, as well as extensive mediation training programs have given him a background and perspective that dovetails perfectly into his position as your mediator.